RH-sdavey/sean-might-help-you/content/sean-posts/2019-09-04-case/index.md

 ---
-title: "How to use 'case' statement in bash scripting"
+title: "How to use 'case' statements in Bash scripting"
 cover: "https://picsum.photos/id/535/2500/1000"
 category: "Sysadmin"
 author: "Endless"